 Based on this example, we can identify three components that characterize a for-loop:

-• A code block to be executed: represented in the example by println(x), which shows the value of x.
+A code block to be executed: represented in the example by println(x), which shows the value of x in the REPL.

-• An iteration variable: represented in the example by x.
-This serves as a label that takes on the value of each element in the list, one at a time, during each iteration.
-The iteration variable is a local variable, with no significance outside the for-loop.
-Its sole purpose is to provide a convenient way to access and manipulate the elements of the list within the loop.
+An iteration variable: represented in the example by x.
+This serves as a label that holds the value of each element in the list during iteration.
+Iteration variables are local variables, with no significance outside the for-loop.
+Their sole purpose is to provide a convenient way to access and manipulate the elements of the list.

 In the following sections, we'll explore different collections that are iterable and therefore can serve as lists.
 Furthermore, we'll show that these lists can comprise elements not immediately obvious.
 A typical example is functions, making it possible to apply different functions to the same object.